symphatixe/CPU-Scheduler/README.md

 ### CPU Class

 This class has an inner class names `ProcessComparator` that implements the Comparator interface for the `Process` class.
-I was required to create this custom
+I was required to create this custom compare class to override the method given by Java because I was using a Priority Queue.
+When using a `PriorityQUeu
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTM2Mjg5NzksMTU3MDA2MTk4MiwxMz
+eyJoaXN0b3J5IjpbMTgyNTk1ODY0MCwxNTcwMDYxOTgyLDEzNT
-U0NjI5NTcyLDY1OTI4NDEwLDk4NzEyNTkwMiw1Njg5MDc2OTQs
+Q2Mjk1NzIsNjU5Mjg0MTAsOTg3MTI1OTAyLDU2ODkwNzY5NCw1
-NTMyODE5MDBdfQ==
+MzI4MTkwMF19
 -->